Back to Blog

 2. List every payroll date you're checking

-Write down the next one to three payroll runs and their exact dates and amounts (gross pay plus employer taxes and benefits — the full amount that leaves your account, not just net pay).
+Write down the next one to three payroll runs and their exact dates and amounts (gross pay plus employer taxes and benefits, the full amount that leaves your account, not just net pay).
+Use the free payroll calendar calculator to see how many pay periods fall in 2026 and 2027 and which months have three paychecks.
+Remember that employment tax deposits follow the IRS deposit schedule, monthly or semiweekly, so put those on their own dates too.
 Most shortfalls hide one cycle out, so always check at least two.

 3. Add the inflows that will realistically clear in time